-Jean Hailes is a provider of choice of high quality, evidence-based, specialist women’s health learning opportunities for health professionals.
+Jean Hailes is a provider of choice of high quality, evidence-based, specialist women's health learning opportunities for health professionals.
 Education is provided via a range of channels including online and face-to-face activities.
-Jean Hailes also provides practice support information and tools such as algorithms, GP assessment and management tools as well as patient information sheets and booklets.
+Jean Hailes also provides practice support information and health professional tools to guide diagnosis and management of various conditions as well as patient information sheets and booklets.

 Our aim is to optimise access to education for health professionals across all sectors including metropolitan, regional and rural Australia.
 Jean Hailes continually reviews and revises the education, tools and resources we provide.
 Feedback from health professionals is extremely valuable to this process.

 If you would like to share your specific learning needs and preferences we would love you to complete our short survey.

 Active Learning Modules (ALMs)